openmainframeproject-internship/COBOL-Programming-Course/Status Reports/July 26 2021 - Status report.md

 <p align=center> COBOL Programming Course <br>
   STATUS REPORT <br>
-  July 19 2021
+  July 26 2021

 ##

 1. Project Members
     * Michael Bauer (Mentor)
     * Sudharsana Srinivasan (Mentor)
+    * Hartanto Ario Widjaya (Mentee)
     * Ahmed Eid (Mentee)
-    * Hartanto Ario Widjaya (Mentee)

 2. Accomplishments for the week -- and which team members participated/contributed
     * Accomplishment
-   - Hartanto, and Ahmed
+    - Hartanto
+      - Finished the CICS course videos
-      - Wrote a blog post for to be public on the Open Mainframe site
+      - Will be working on the translation ID
-      - Wrote a Call For Action the Open Z Day

-#### TODO
-- Hartanto and Ahmed will be going through the course: Modernize applications with IBM CICS
+    - Ahmed
+      - Finished the CICS course videos
+      - Will be working on updating the code snippets using VS code syntax highlight

 3.